birdie1/tapebackup/README.md

 ### More functions
 There are many more function around database or verifying files.
 Use `./main.py --help` to see all functions.

+## Tested with following Devices / OS
+- Arch Linux
+- TANDBERG StorageLoader with HP Ultrium 5-SCSI Drive

+## Known limitations
+- Tapelibraries with more than 1 drive possibly not working (I have no media to test with)
+- Verify backup by md5sum not yet implemented
+- Restoring files automaticaly from tapes not yet implemented

 ## Howto test tapelib from linux
 ### List Tape Devices